Pitt Street Station is being developed in the central business district (CBD) of Sydney, Australia, as part of the integrated…

-It seemed a turning point for the capital of Thailand in that rail-based public transport was belatedly being deployed as way of offsetting reliance on road vehicles that were figuratively and often literally going nowhere in terms of making the city function efficiently.
+It seemed a turning point for the capital of Thailand in that rail-based public transport was belatedly being deployed as way of offsetting reliance on-road vehicles that were not progressing in terms of making the city function efficiently.

 The densely populated city, approaching 10 million inhabitants at the time of the project’s start, was crippled by appalling road congestion that stifled business life and was causing some of the world’s worst air pollution.